PolLamothe/Neural-Network-Scratch/readme.md

 ---
 # File

-Here is the list of the file in this project and what they are used for :

 - **classe.py** (This file contain all of the class and function used for the IA specifically)

-- **uniquePerceptron.py** (This file contain a program to train and test the IA using only 1 neurones for a linear problem)

-- **layerTest.py** (This file contain a program to train and test the IA using more than 1 layer of neurones for a more complex (XOR) problem)

 ---
 # Math